-Other companies with acreage in Zavala County include Anadarko Petroleum (APC), Newfield Exploration (NFX), Matador Resources (MTDR), and Cabot Oil & Gas (COG).
+Other companies with acreage in Zavala County include Anadarko Petroleum (NYSE:APC), Newfield Exploration (NYSE:NFX), Matador Resources (NYSE:MTDR), and Cabot Oil & Gas (NYSE:COG).
 The acreage in Zavala is already proven in the Pearsall Shale for natural gas, in the Austin Chalk for oil, and in the Buda Lime formations.
 Chesapeake has unlocked the secrets to the Western Eagle Ford Shale in the oil window.
 Now Sanchez Energy has also figured out how to complete very good wells in this area.
 The wells in the Western Eagle Ford Shale in Zavala are shallower and somewhat less expensive to drill than in other parts of the Eagle Ford.
 While it remains to be seen how many other companies can repeat their success, Chesapeake and Sanchez have proven the geology is favorable for potential success.

 Disclosure: I am long USEG.